 There are several countries asking for information on potential supply disruption.
 Industry questioned what those MSs will do with this collected information.
 Do the countries raising these questions intend to provide transparency, such as provide a list of products with a high shortage risk?
 Is there any plan for specific measures needed in case of emergency/ public health?

 CMDh encouraged industry to contact MS in question in case there is a risk of shortage.
 The CMDh has received very little industry input until now, just two cases.
 There will be no European action from the CMDh perspective to address shortage of supply.
+Shortage of supply will have to be addressed at national level as there are different national situations with regard to essential products and alternatives available on the market.

 Some authorities have indicated their position.
-In Germany, the Paul Ehrlich Institute has a good overview of products at risk; the assumption is that BfArM does the same.
+In Germany, the Paul Ehrlich Institute has a good overview of products at risk and is in contact with the respective MAH if applicable; the assumption is that BfArM does the same.

 Industry asked if in exceptional cases of tech transfer of analytical methods, art.
 51 of the Directive could be used to avoid shortages.
 CMDh cannot give a general exemption response.
 Companies should inform MS affected regarding any potential shortages for essential products- specific cases will be reviewed by EC and CMDh.